Brief Builder's Workshop

 And every course I offer comes with a 30-day money back guarantee.
 If it doesn't meet your needs, all you have to do is email me for a refund within 30 days of purchase.
 It's risk-free!

-Don't put this off for another day, because you'll want to have this resource handy for future briefs, too.
-The clock below is ticking, and when this offer expires, these lessons will only be available in the full Efficient Lawyer's Guide to Word course.
+Don't put this off for another day, because you'll want to have this resource handy for future briefs, too!

-Will your next brief be as frustrating as the one before?
+Will your next brief be as frustrating as your last one?
 Click the Add to Cart button below to get on the road to faster, easier brief formatting!